Trump Is Only Going to Become a Worse Version of Himself Before Election Day

 That Mt.
 Rushmore speech will go down as one of the sickest, most debased moments in the history of the presidency.
-First of all, it was officially not a campaign speech, but a presidential speech, meaning that we the taxpayers paid for it, but more importantly that Donald Trump was delivering this address not as a political candidate but as the servant of the whole people, those who voted for him and those who did not.
+First of all, it was officially not a campaign speech, but a presidential speech, meaning that we the taxpayers paid for it.
+More importantly Donald Trump was delivering this address not as a political candidate but as the servant of the whole people, those who voted for him and those who did not.
 And what he gave us was a Goebbels-esque piece of propaganda quite literally intended to foment as much division and hatred as possible.

 If you think this distinction between campaign speaking and official speaking is quaint or trite or unimportant, you are wrong.
 You are overly cynical.
 Politicians actually do make such distinctions.
 Especially presidents—of both parties.